Cache App

 Capture-first by default

 It starts at the save moment, which makes it easier to build a useful library without constant manual system design.
-In the case of OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.
+With OneNote, the main tradeoff is its focus on organizing clipped content inside notebooks and sections.

 Cache advantage